Tungsten in watchmaking

 Why does the watch feel denser on the wrist?

 Tungsten is very dense.
-This sensation depends on the distribution of mass between the case and the bracelet.
-Proportions are adjusted to maintain stable and balanced wear.
+This sensation depends on the weight distribution between the case and the bracelet.
+The proportions are adjusted to maintain stable and balanced wear.

-How do I care for a watch with tungsten elements?
+How to care for a watch with tungsten elements?

 A clean microfiber cloth is sufficient.
 Avoid abrasive agents and aggressive products.
 After exposure to moisture, simple wiping helps preserve surface quality.